University of the Pacific (United States): Campus sustainability

+Organization and administration

+On July 1, 2020, Christopher Callahan became the university's 26th president.
+Callahan was the founding dean of the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.

 Academics

 Pacific is accredited by the WASC Senior College and University Commission and offers more than 80 undergraduate areas of study, including 12 accelerated programs, more than 30 graduate and professional programs in 10 schools and colleges, and a continuing education program.

 The university's 10 schools and colleges are: